innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 # Using the VCE

-When the VCE is fully initialised, you will see the contents page for the JupyterLab environment as shown in {numref}`jupyterlab_home`.
+When the VCE is fully initialised, you will see a default JupyterLab environment layout similar to that shown in {numref}`jupyterlab_home`.

 ```{figure} md_assets/media/jupyterlab_ui.png
 :name: jupyterlab_home